Webhooks

 }

-To pass the test, make sure your URL endpoint is up and running and will return a 200 response to the webhook request.
+For the test to succeed, ensure your URL endpoint is up and running and returns a 200 response to the webhook request.

 Webhook response